-- 3. Provide the committee with background reading to give the members a broader context from which they can discuss core values, beliefs about learning and 21st century learning expectations.
+- 3. Provide the committee with background reading to give the members a broader context from which they can discuss mission, core values, beliefs about learning, and 21st century learning expectations.
 This assignment might include reading some of the following:

 - a locally developed strategic plan

 - a district mission statement

 - national forums

 - other state or national reports

-- educational journals, books and articles
+- educational journals, books, and articles

-The research and resources available to inform, energize, and focus your group's thinking is voluminous and evolving so a search of the internet will easily provide foundational materials to ensure that what is eventually developed by the committee has relevance and can be defended.
+The research and resources available to inform, energize, and focus your group's thinking is voluminous and evolving so a search of the Internet will easily provide foundational materials to ensure that what is eventually developed by the committee has relevance and can be defended.

-4. Based on the research the committee has reviewed, they then should utilize a process to first compile a broad base of values and beliefs about learning which they will then be refined to a smaller "core" set of values and beliefs about learning.
+4. Based on the research the committee has reviewed, they should utilize a process to compile a broad base of values and beliefs about learning first, which will then be refined to a smaller "core" set of values and beliefs about learning.

 Next, compile a list the 21st century learning expectations that the group has identified.
-Remember that these learning expectations must prepare students with the skills they feel are necessary for success in a career or post-secondary education and they must address academic, civic, and social competencies.
+Remember that these learning expectations must prepare students with the skills they feel are necessary for success longer term their lives such as in as secondary or post-secondary schools and career and they must address academic, social, physical, and civic competencies.
 Most importantly, remember that these expectations are for ALL students and they represent learning skills not academic proficiencies.